Influenza (Flu) Activity

 • Automated Hospital Emergency Department Data (AHEDD) system

-The AHEDD system is a collaborative effort between NH acute care hospitals and the NH DHHS.
-Currently, 26 hospitals electronically transmit real-time data from emergency department encounters throughout the day to NH DHHS.
-Using a method known as syndromic surveillance, chief complaint text within the AHEDD system is queried for complaints of acute respiratory illness (ARI) in patients seen in emergency departments.
+The AHEDD system is a joint effort between NH acute care hospitals and the NH DPHS.
+Currently, 26 hospitals submit real-time Emergency Department (ED) data throughout the day to NH DPHS.
+Using a method called syndromic surveillance, the main reason (for being in the ED) word(s) or text, such as acute respiratory illness, is searched for in the AHEDD system.